awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 from
   (
   select
-    'This script should be run on MySQL version 5.6. ' + 'Earlier versions are not supported.' as msg, cast(substring_index(version(), '.', 1) as unsigned) * 100 +
+    'This script should be run on MySQL version 5.6 or higher. ' + 'Earlier versions are not supported.' as msg, cast(substring_index(version(), '.', 1) as unsigned) * 100 +
       cast(substring_index(substring_index(version(), '.', 2), '.', -1)